Frances ‘Sissy’ Farenthold, lodestar for Texas liberals, dies at 94

 Journalist Molly Ivins, writing in the Texas Observer, described Ms. Farenthold as “a melancholy rebel” for her lack of forced cheer on the campaign trail and her general air of seriousness.
 Having directed a legal-services program in her native Corpus Christi, Ms. Farenthold said she came to understand cycles of poverty — “and how the indifference of state government plays such a part in that.”

 Ms. Farenthold, who went by Sissy, lost two Democratic gubernatorial primaries to the more conservative Dolph Briscoe Jr., a wealthy rancher who led the state for much of the 1970s.
-But for decades, she remained a lodestar for Texas progressives, particularly women, and she became one of the nation’s most prominent feminists.
+But for decades, she remained a lodestar for Texas liberals, particularly women, and she became one of the nation’s most prominent feminists.

 “She was a tremendous inspiration to women of my generation, who saw her branch out and do things that we were not sure were possible,” said Mary Beth Rogers, who had volunteered on Ms. Farenthold’s campaigns and two decades later served as chief of staff to Texas Gov. Ann Richards (D).